oils-for-unix/oils/doc/repo-overview.md

     pgen2/            # Parser Generator, borrowed from CPython mycpp/            # Experimental translator from typed Python to C++.
                       # Depends on MyPy.
 See mycpp/README.md
-    pea/              # Perhaps a cleaner version of mycpp opy/              # Obsolete Python compiler
+    pea/              # Experiment: a cleaner version of mycpp? opy/              # Obsolete Python compiler

+## Multiple Build Systems

+### Dev Build Runs Under CPython

+The Oils interpreter can run under a regular Python interpreter!
+This build is **slow**.

+    build/
+      py.sh           # For development builds, running CPython pyext/            # Python extension modules, e.g. libc.c
+    Python-2.7.13/    # For the slow Python build Makefile          # For the tarball

-### Native Code and Build System
+### Generate C++, and Build Native Code with a `ninja` Wrapper

-We have native code to support both the dev build (running under CPython) and the `oils-for-unix` build (pure C++):
+We have native code to support the `oils-for-unix` build, which is pure C++.

+We build it with a Bazel-like wrapper around `ninja`:

     NINJA-config.sh       # Generates build.ninja

     build/                # High level build
-      NINJA-steps.sh
-      NINJA_main.py   # invoked by NINJA-config.sh
+      ninja_main.py       # invoked by NINJA-config.sh
-      NINJA_subgraph.py
+      ninja_lib.py        # build rules
+      ninja-rules-cpp.sh
+      ninja-rules-py.sh
-      py.sh           # For development builds, running CPython cpp/              # C++ code which complements the mycpp translation NINJA-steps.sh
+    cpp/                  # C++ code which complements the mycpp translation NINJA_subgraph.py
-      NINJA_subgraph.py
     mycpp/                # Runtime for the translator
-      NINJA-steps.sh
       NINJA_subgraph.py

-    prebuilt/         # Prebuilt files committed to git, instead of in _gen/
+    prebuilt/             # Prebuilt files committed to git, instead of in

-    Python-2.7.13/    # For the slow Python build
+                          # _gen/

     # Temp dirs (see below)
     _bin/